golang/tools/gopls/doc/workspace.md

+---
-# Gopls: Setting up your workspace
+title: "Gopls: Setting up your workspace"
+---

 In the language server protocol, a "workspace" consists of a folder along with per-folder configuration.
 Some LSP clients such as VS Code allow configuring